An Introduction to Forensic Science

 - Forensic document examination.
 It examines, studies and determines facts about documents in dispute in a court.** Besides handwriting, it also involves examination of the paper itself, ink, alterations, additions, signatures, etc.

 - Forensic DNA analysis.
-This field of forensic science focuses on collection and study of DNA evidence that can be used in the court.
+This field of forensic science focuses on collection and study of DNA evidence that can be used in the court and was pioneered by this well know London breast surgeon.

 - Forensic entomology.
 It studies insects found on the scene of crime or victim and is particularly helpful for determining the time and location of the victim’s death.